dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 description: "Learn the Swift Standard Library analyzing its source code.
 We'll find out all the details about fatalError(_:file:line), assertionFailure(_:file:line:) and other similar terminating functions.
 And we'll understand in what circumstances what exact function we should call."
 ---

-## Preface: it's all about research approach
+## Preface: it's all about the research approach

 This article is an example of how we can do a research of the Swift Standard Library functions behavior building our knowledge not only on the Library documentation but also on its source code.